Enlarged Partial Agreement on Sport (EPAS)

 EPAS provides a platform for intergovernmental sports co-operation between the public authorities of its member states.
 It also encourages dialogue between public authorities, sports federations and NGOs.
 This contributes to better governance, with the aim of making sport more ethical, more inclusive and safer.

-EPAS is organising a workshop on “Combating Hate Speech in Sport” in co-operation with the Youth...
+EPAS organised a workshop on “Combating Hate Speech in Sport” in co-operation with the Youth...

 Paris, France 02/10/2017